 To submit your work to Obsidian please visit our Submissions page.

 Special Issue: Violence and Black Youth in Post-Civil Rights U.S. is now available.

-It will also address a critical gap in this work around the figure of the African American child in late twentieth-century cultural productions and extends the analysis of work that focuses historical, cultural, and literary representations of African American children within the 19th century through mid-20th century, such as two recent books: Robin Bernstein’s recent Racial Innocence: Performing American Childhood from Slavery to Civil Rights and Anna Mae Duane’s Suffering Childhood in Early America: Violence, Race, and the Making of the Child Victim.
+We are pleased that the special issue on Violence and Black Youth in Post-Civil Rights U.S., guest edited by Jennifer Griffiths, is now available.
+The issue addresses a critical gap in this work around the figure of the African American child in late twentieth-century cultural productions and extends the analysis of work that focuses historical, cultural, and literary representations of African American children within the 19th century through mid-20th century.